Keith Kellogg

 Joseph Keith Kellogg Jr. (born May 12, 1944) is an American diplomat and retired lieutenant general in the United States Army.
 He previously served as the national security advisor to Vice President Mike Pence, and as the executive secretary and chief of staff of the United States National Security Council in the first Trump administration.
 He held the position of national security advisor on an acting basis following the resignation of Michael Flynn.
-Kellogg currently serves as President Trump's special envoy for Ukraine.

-Life and career
+Kellogg served as the United States Special Envoy for Ukraine and Russia and later as the United States Special Envoy for Ukraine during the Second Presidency of Donald Trump.

 Early life and education

 Kellogg was born in Dayton, Ohio, the son of Helen (Costello) and Joseph Keith Kellogg.
 In 1961, he received his diploma from Long Beach Polytechnic High School.
 Kellogg was commissioned into the Army through the Reserve Officers Training Corps (ROTC) at Santa Clara University as an infantry officer.
 During his time in service, Kellogg earned an M.S. in international affairs from the University of Kansas.
 Kellogg later went on to study senior-level management and diplomacy at the United States Army War College.